-The allocation of these teachers, coming after the launch of the randomized pilot, poses an obvious threat to the internal validity of our estimates.
-We show in Section 4.3 that these teachers were allocated without regard to the distribution of contract teachers in the experimental pilot.
+The allocation of these teachers, coming after the launch of the randomized pilot, provides us with an opportunity to assess impact while the progam is going to scale.
+It also poses an obvious threat to the internal validity of our estimates.
+We show in Section 4.3, however, that these teachers were allocated without regard to the distribution of contract teachers in the experimental pilot.

-2.4 Organizational structure of the Ministry of Education and NGO

-The Ministry of Education is responsible for all government primary schools in Kenya, which account for 90.2% of gross primary enrollment.
-As of 2005 the Ministry's budget for primary education totalled \$731 million (Otieno and Colclough 2009), compared to just \$4 million per annum in international aid to Kenya for primary education channeled through NGOs (OECD 2012).
+2.4 Organizational structure of implementing agencies: Ministry of Education and NGO the Ministry's budget for primary education totalled \$731 million (Otieno and Colclough 2009), compared to just \$4 million per annum in international aid to Kenya for primary education channeled through NGOs (OECD 2012).